gwen-interpreter/gwen-web/README.md

 @StepDef
 Scenario: I do a search for "<query>"
-    Given the search field can be located by name "q" And link 1 can be located by css selector ".r > a" When I enter "$<query>" in the search field
+    Given the search field can be located by name "q" When I enter "$<query>" in the search field
-      And I click link 1
-     Then the page title should not be "Google"
+     Then the page title should contain "$<query>"

 @StepDef
-Scenario: I should land on a Gwen page
+Scenario: I should find a Gwen page
+    Given link 1 can be located by css selector ".r > a" When And I click link 1
      Then the current URL should match regex ".+[G|g]wen.*"
  ```
 .. without having to develop any [page objects or framework](https://gweninterpreter.wordpress.com/2016/03/08/nopageobjects-theres-no-long-way-to-go-were-already-there/) code!